ottaviohartman/temporal-learning/docs/getting_started/python/first_program_in_python/index.md

 :::

 Notice that the `MoneyTransfer` includes a `reference_id` field.
-Some APIs let you send a unique _idempotency key_ along with the transaction details to guarantee that if you retry the transaction due to some kind of failure, the API you're calling will use the key to ensure it only executes the transaction once.
+Some APIs let you send a unique _idempotency key_ along with the transaction details.
+This guarantees that if a failure occurs and you have to retry the transaction, the API you're calling will use the key to ensure it only executes the transaction once.

+### Activity Definition
+In the Temporal Python SDK, you define an Activity by decorating a function with **`@activity.defn`**.

+[Activities](https://docs.temporal.io/application-development/foundations/?lang=python#develop-activities) are where you perform the business logic for your application.
+In the money transfer application, you have three Activity functions, `withdraw()`, `deposit()`, and `refund()`.
 The Workflow Definition calls the Activities `withdraw()` and `deposit()` to handle the money transfers.
-Activities are where you perform the business logic for your application.

-In the Temporal Python SDK, you define an Activity by decorating a function with @activity.defn.

-The `withdraw()` Activity takes the details about the transfer and calls a service to process the withdrawal:
+1. First, the `withdraw()` Activity takes the details about the transfer and calls a service to process the withdrawal:

 <!--SNIPSTART python-money-transfer-project-template-withdraw {"selectedLines": ["12-35"]}-->
 <!--SNIPEND-->

-If the transfer succeeded, the `withdraw()` function returns the confirmation.
+2. Second, if the transfer succeeded, the `withdraw()` function returns the confirmation.

-The `deposit()` Activity function looks almost identical to the `withdraw()` function:
+3. Lastly, the `deposit()` Activity function looks almost identical to the `withdraw()` function:

 <!--SNIPSTART python-money-transfer-project-template-deposit-->
 <!--SNIPEND-->